Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 4. Maintain Competitive Compensation

-Offering competitive compensation for your employees requires you as an employer to evaluate and adjust salaries regularly.
+Offering competitive compensation for your employees requires you to regularly evaluate and adjust salaries.
 Even if your dealership can’t increase pay immediately, there are other ways to compensate your staff with bonuses and better benefits.
-All of these elements can maximize your employees overall satisfaction and increase their longevity with your dealership.
+All these elements can maximize your employees satisfaction and increase their longevity with your dealership.

 5. Offer Perks